cristianvasquez/obsidian-lab/README.md

 ## Config

-Configuring the plugin currently is done via the settings, and can only works when the server is up.
+Currently, configuring the plugin is done via the settings and can only work when the server is up.
 Here you specify the service's names and how it interacts with the user.
 Any change in the options will persist in the plugin configuration.

 ## Build